Claycots School - Town Hall Campus

 Extended Local Offer Response

-Claycots SEND/Inclusion Policy is available on our website - http://www.claycots.com
+Claycots’ SEND Policy is available on our website http://www.claycots.com

 Alternatively, a hard copy is available upon request at our school office.
-All other related policies/documentation can also be found by selecting the appropriate tab from the policies menu after clicking on the link above.
+All other related policies/documentation can also be found by selecting the Key Document tab after clicking on the link above.

 Other documentation available on our website that will be particularly relevant in relation to SEND is:

-How will the teaching be adapted for my child with learning needs (SEND)?
+How will the teaching be adapted for my child with SEND.

-- Claycots provides quality first teaching for all pupils.
+Pupils in the first instance are supported through Quality First Teaching within their year group.
 Teachers plan lessons according to the specific needs of all groups of children within their class, and will ensure that your child’s needs are met.

 How will the school know if my child needs additional help and how will the school share information with me?